This article is also available in Deutsch.

 Perfect!
 Your delicious homemade chocolate truffles are ready to be snacked on or given as gifts! 🙂

 Tempered truffles will keep for three days at room temperature.
 Store them in a cool, dry place, preferably with low humidity.
-In the refrigerator, they’ll last for about a week or in the freezer for up to a month (their centers will firm up somewhat).
-Untempered truffles must be stored in the refrigerator or freezer.
-Store all refrigerated and frozen truffles in airtight containers to prevent condensation.
-Remove them an hour or two before serving, keeping them covered until they reach room temperature.
+In the refrigerator, they’ll last for about a week, or in the freezer for up to a month (their centers will firm up somewhat).

 💭 Top tip